 Step 3: Add Buttermilk and Fresh Garlic

-Step 4: Pour Butter into the Baking Dish
+Step 4: Melt Butter in Your Baking Dish

-While the biscuits are baking, mix together ¼ cup melted salted butter, 1 teaspoon dried parsley flakes, and ½ teaspoon garlic powder.
-Once the biscuits come out warm, brush this luscious topping all over the tops.
-Then slice along your original scoring lines and serve while still warm for maximum indulgence.
+While the biscuits are baking, mix together ¼ cup melted butter, dried parsley flakes, and ½ teaspoon garlic powder.
+The minute the biscuits come out warm from the oven, brush this savory garlic butter all over the tops.
+It seals in moisture and amps up the garlic punch—trust me, this is the best part.

 Pro Tips for Making Garlic Butter Swim Biscuits Recipe